 A debate topic is a motion or proposition with two clearly defensible sides that reasonable people can argue using real evidence.
 The right topic depends on your audience, your time limit, and your theme.

-John K. Verified
+John K. M.A.
+Debate Writing

 John K. is a seasoned speech and debate specialist with a strong academic background in communication and rhetoric.
 He holds a Master’s degree in Communication Studies, with a focus on persuasive speaking and argumentation.
 Over the years, he has coached students, professionals, and competitive debaters to craft impactful speeches and winning arguments.
 Known for his practical approach and audience-centered strategies, John regularly conducts training sessions, judges debate competitions, and contributes expert insights to educational platforms.
 His work spans speech writing, debate preparation, and public speaking coaching, making him a trusted resource for anyone looking to communicate with clarity and confidence.